 - Screen for colon cancer.
 If you're age 50 or older and at average risk of colon cancer, your doctor may recommend a fecal occult blood test every year to screen for colon cancer.
 In addition, however, you may need other screening tests that allow the doctor to examine the colon directly.

 - Evaluate possible causes of unexplained anemia.
 Anemia is a condition in which there aren't enough healthy red blood cells to carry adequate oxygen to your tissues.
-Sometimes a fecal occult blood test is used to determine whether gastrointestinal bleeding — such as a bleeding ulcer — is contributing to anemia.
+Sometimes a fecal occult blood test is used to determine whether bleeding in your digestive tract — such as a bleeding ulcer — is contributing to anemia.

 Various foods, dietary supplements and medications can affect the results of some fecal occult blood tests — either indicating that blood is present when it isn't (false-positive) or missing the presence of blood that's actually there (false-negative).
+Your doctor may ask you to avoid certain foods or medicines.
 To ensure accurate test results, follow your doctor's instructions carefully.

 For about three days before the test, your doctor may ask you to avoid:

 - Certain fruits and vegetables, including broccoli and turnips

 - Vitamin C supplements